 Throughout this time, well-meaning people would say things like, “You can always adopt.”
 Well, yes, we want to adopt; Corey and I have planned to adopt since before we were married, since before we ever knew we had an issue with infertility.
 Our idea has always been to have several biological children of our own and then to adopt a couple of children once our kids were a bit older, but adoption doesn’t necessarily change a woman’s desire to carry a child in her womb.
 Another statement I heard often was, “Don’t worry – it’ll happen!”
 To which I would reply, “How do you know?”
 There are many women who have lived their whole lives, longing to birth a child of their own.
 Plenty of women have lived and died and never had that desire fulfilled.
 Some individuals will declare, “You just need to have more faith.”
 Is that what you would say to the Apostle Paul, who pleaded with God three times that He would remove the thorn from his flesh (2 Corinthians 12:8)?
 Did Paul not have enough faith?
 Is that why his prayers weren’t answered?
 And still others would say something like, “You need a vacation.
 Go on a nice, long trip, and just relax.
 Don’t focus on trying to get pregnant.”
 Oh, how I wish it were that easy!
 My friend who struggled with infertility for a couple years used to poke fun at all of this advice and say, “You know, just stand on your head, stick out your tongue, and touch your nose.
 That’s what you need to do!”
 I know these people meant well with their suggestions, but I can tell you that a simple answer is usually best.
 All a person needs to say is a kind and sincere, “That must be so difficult.
 I’m praying for you.”

 Corey and I plodded on, walking the road of infertility.
 In January of 2013 we had reached the two-year mark.
-It was now time to schedule our appointment with a fertility specialist.
-But we couldn’t do it.
+It was now time to schedule our appointment with a fertility specialist — but we couldn’t do it.
 Making that appointment would mean acknowledging that something was really wrong, or could be.
 What would the doctor find?
-How could two seemingly healthy people like us have a problem trying to conceive?
+How could two seemingly healthy people like us have a problem conceiving a child?
 Would I never be able to get pregnant?
 Would I never carry a child in my womb?

 She sent us for more tests.
 When we nervously met with her again after she’d obtained the results she told us “Everything looks normal, but I’d suggest you go ahead and do IVF (in vitro fertilization).”
 She said it was better to do it now while we were both young.
 “If you wait five years and then come back, you won’t have as much chance for success,” she said.
 Then she sent in a nurse to discuss the different options and the prices for each.
 Not only were these treatments insanely expensive, but we didn’t really know if we needed them.
 Everything looked “normal” after all.
 Corey and I decided to wait.
 We’d already tried many natural supplements and cleanses, but we didn’t feel like we’d exhausted all of our options.

-In October 2013 I started a new vitamin and mineral supplement, which was recommended to me by a local chiropractor.
+So, in October 2013 I started a new vitamin and mineral supplement, which was recommended to me by a local chiropractor.
 She told me she’d seen many couples who were successful in getting pregnant after taking the supplement only a few months; couples who had been trying to conceive for five years or more.
 “It’s worth a shot,” I said to myself, though by this time I’d heard similar stories and was reluctant to believe this would be any different.
-In addition to the supplement, I did a fertility cleanse in December of 2013.
-(Links to both the supplement and the cleanse are at the bottom of this post, in case you’re interested.)
+In addition to the supplement, I did a fertility cleanse, started training for a half marathon, and tried to focus my eyes upon the Lord and His faithfulness, trusting in His goodness regardless of the outcome.

 I’ll never forget the day we found out we were expecting.
 It was early in the morning on March 3, 2014, just over three years since we first started trying to get pregnant.
 I sobbed uncontrollably when the “+” appeared on that pregnancy test, thanking God for this answer to prayer.
 I tear up even now as I recall the emotions of that moment.